 It can be tempting to choose the cheapest policy available to save money.
 However, it is important to remember that the cheapest policy may not necessarily be the best option for you.
 While cost is a key factor to consider, it should not be the only one.
 It is crucial to choose a policy that meets your specific needs and has the right cover in place.
 It is worth investing in a policy that provides the cover you need rather than risking being underinsured in case of an emergency.

 One thing to keep in mind is that a good policy should include benefits such as trip cancellation, emergency medical and repatriation, lost or stolen baggage cover, and 24/7 assistance services.
 With these benefits and covers, you can travel with peace of mind knowing that you are adequately protected.
-These benefits ensure that, regardless of the mishap, you will have support and financial backing to mitigate inconveniences and losses.

-However, should you find yourself heading off on a cruise, or heading down the slopes for some winter fun, you will need to add extra covers to your policy when obtaining your insurance quotes.
-Usually, Cruise and Winter Sports are excluded from travel insurance policies as standard, meaning you need to opt-in for these covers.
+However, should you find yourself heading off on a cruise or heading down the slopes for some winter fun, you will need to add extra covers to your policy when obtaining your insurance quotes.
+Usually, Cruise and Winter Sports are excluded from travel insurance policies as standard, meaning you need to opt in for these covers.
 Without these additional benefits, any claims resulting from specific incidents related to these activities would be denied, leaving you to bear the full cost.

 Adding either or both covers to your policy will drive up the price, but without the cover, claims caused by an accident whilst skiing, or if you were confined to your cabin whilst on a cruise, would not be covered.
 It is essential to read your policy documents carefully to understand what is covered and what is excluded to ensure you have the right protection for you and your trip.

 As with all insurance policies, there isn’t too much we can do to help keep the costs down.
 However, travel insurance should not be overlooked, in the hope of saving ourselves a few pounds.
-The risk of travelling abroad uninsured outweighs the potential costs we could incur from an unforeseen incident, such as medical emergencies, trip cancellations or lost luggage.

 Frequently Asked Questions